 (Seen below: This Horizon 136 required massive engines that gave it a range of over 1,400 nautical miles.)

 The cost of a yacht is not the only cost to consider.
 Purchasing your new boat is the largest upfront expense, however, there are also the costs of owning a yacht that need to be considered.
 This is again where hiring an experienced, professional yacht broker can really pay dividends and take a lot of the stress out of the process.
 Things like insurance, storage, routine maintenance, captain and crew salaries, all need to be factored in to your expectations.
-We dive into this a bit more in our article Why Are Boats So Expensive?
+We dive into this a bit more in our articles Why Are Boats So Expensive? and What Should I Spend On A Yacht?

 Despite the potentially high cost of yacht ownership, it is still an excellent investment in your well-being and will bring countless joyful memories.
 There is no other recreation in the world that brings families and friends together, while enjoying the wonders of the ocean.